-Where's next on UNESCO's World Heritage list?
+Babylon now a UNESCO World Heritage Site

 In January 2019, the United States quit UNESCO, claiming the organization was anti-Israel because it had granted full membership to Palestine and identified ancient Jewish locations as Palestinian heritage sites.
 Israel also cut ties with the agency.

-Irina Bokova, Director-General of UNESCO, in a statement issued in 2017, when the United States first filed its intent to depart, called a US withdrawal "a loss to UNESCO."
+Irina Bokova, director-general of UNESCO, in a statement issued in 2017, when the United States first filed its intent to depart, called a US withdrawal "a loss to UNESCO."

 Lengthy process

-Risco Caido and the Sacred Mountains of Gran Canaria Cultural Landscape, in Spain, are also on the list.
+This site -- the Risco Caido and the Sacred Mountains of Gran Canaria Cultural Landscape, in Spain -- is also nominated.

 Courtesy Nacho Gonzalez